Kelley Nan

 This is my favorite way to do this!
 But I never thought about taping paper together!!
 So easy…

-4. Ileana Morgado says
+Ileana Morgado said:

 I love this method to hang frames so easy.
 Can you please do a post about rugs and what sizes do you recommend for each room?